 Selendy Gay’s partners—who include a former clerk of the Delaware Court of Chancery, a former M&A attorney, and a former investment banker—have successfully represented plaintiffs and defendants in high-value, high-profile corporate governance litigation, including disputes among members of alternative entities such as LLCs.
 We continuously display our high level of expertise within the field, and have been recognized for our work in Corporate Governance and Compliance Law in the 2019 and 2020 editions of U.S. News & World Report's “Best Law Firms.”

 Disputes of this nature are often fluid and fast-moving; our deep knowledge of the Delaware Code, applicable SEC rules and regulations, and caselaw allows us to provide real-time advice to our clients, craft long term-litigation strategies, and ultimately navigate successful outcomes.

-Representative engagements include:
+Our representative engagements include:

-- Mudrick Capital v.
-Globalstar: We achieved a trial victory in the Delaware Court of Chancery, in an action commenced under Section 220 of Delaware’s General Corporation Law seeking corporate books and records to investigate an allegedly unfair merger.
-In an order adopting many of our factual allegations regarding the proposed merger, the defendant was ordered to produce e-mails from each of its C.E.O., the General Counsel, and the chair of the Special Committee that had approved the merger.
-One day after this ruling, the challenged merger was called off.
-See “,” AmLaw Litigation Daily, 8/10/18 (“Selendy & Gay … led a trial team to victory in Delaware Chancery Court on behalf of hedge fund Mudrick … [and] succeeded in blocking [the] proposed merger between Globalstar Inc. and FiberLight.”).
+- Mudrick Capital, an investment advisor, in a trial victory in the Delaware Court of Chancery, resulting from an action commenced under Section 220 of Delaware’s General Corporation Law seeking corporate books and records to investigate an allegedly unfair merger.
+In an order adopting many of our factual allegations regarding the proposed merger, the defendant was ordered to produce e-mails from each of its CEO, the general counsel, and the chair of the special committee that had approved the merger.
+One day after the ruling, the defendant-company called off the challenged merger rather than face potential applications to enjoin the merger and breach of fiduciary claims—an extremely rare but favorable result for our client.